 - College admissions applications (We worked with our college partners to add this field.)

 - On the account sign-up form for our statewide college-planning web planning web portal, cfwv.com.

 - On event registration forms (e.g. financial aid workshops, summer camps, etc.)

 - Through a direct sign-up form on our website (Many high school counselors encourage students to sign up using this form when they are working with students on other tasks.)

 We use the following language alongside our cell-phone sign-up field:

-“By providing your cell phone number above, you are agreeing to receiving college-planning and financial aid reminders from the West Virginia Higher Education Policy Commission and its partners, including the West Virginia Community and Technical College System, West Virginia GEAR UP, the College Foundation of West Virginia (CFWV) and public institutions of higher education in West Virginia.”
+"By providing your cell phone number above, you are agreeing to receiving college-planning and financial aid reminders from the West Virginia Higher Education Policy Commission and its partners, including the West Virginia Community and Technical College System, West Virginia GEAR UP, College For West Virginia (CFWV) and public institutions of higher education in West Virginia."